Dbquity/DbquityExamples/HelloWorld/README.md

 Still, Dbquity *does* support imperative code when declaring the `execution` property of an `action` or the `behaviour` of a `step` whilst the combined `behaviour` of an `entity` is declared as a single expression orchestrating the steps that the `entity` declare. ?>

 ## curious for more?
-You might then take a look at the [ShoppingList](../ShoppingList/README.md) example, which introduces the key notions of `entity` and `association`<? and talks about diagramming a model and exporting and importing date from/to a local test site..?>.
+You might then take a look at the [ShoppingList](../ShoppingList/README.md) example, which introduces the key notions of `entity`, `association`, and `link`.

 Cheers
 *Lars*

 ### a comment on `#`-comments
-The Dbquity language supports rest-of-line comments using the hashtag symbol `#`, e.g.:
+The Dbquity language supports rest-of-line comments using the hash symbol `#`, e.g.:
 ```dbquity
 date Start    # initializes to today() by default
 ```